-Three guys who hunt with him in the fall, he said, Roy and Benny Delsaver and Dave O'Neill, a second cousin, from Brighton, Colo., called Sherry and said they were anything back in return, he said.
+Three guys who hunt with him in the fall, he said, Roy and Benny Delsaver and Dave O'Neill, a second cousin, from Brighton, Colo., called Sherry and said they were coming out to replace the basement stairs.
+They don't expect anything back in return, he said.

 People came and visited, they called and sent cards.
-Mr. Bergling said he doesn't remember most of the conversations, but was told later who came and called.
+Mr. Bergling